MicrosoftDocs/supply-chain-center/articles/overview/capabilities.md

 ### Get started

 This section contains short videos on how to get started using Microsoft Supply Chain Center.
-After you are familiar with Microsoft Supply Chain Center, you can dismiss this section so that it is no longer visible on the home page.
-Visibility of the Get started section can be changed from Settings by toggling Show onboarding tasks on the home page.
+After you're familiar with Microsoft Supply Chain Center, you can dismiss this section so that it's no longer visible on the home page.
+You can change the visibility of the Get started section from **Settings** by toggling **Show onboarding tasks on the home page**.

 ![A screenshot of the Supply Chain Center Home page and the Get started section.](media/homescreen-get-started.png)